shakes76/PatternFlow/recognition/s4569154/README.md

 The 9 anchors here are the ones proposed in the paper using k-means. yolov3 has three prediction paths (from which multiscale is derived) mask=0, 1, 2 for the first branch, corresponding to its anchors. classes is the number of categories.

+Based on the results of the training, I performed tuning as well as validation.
+Here is a comparison of the results when batch=96, subdivision=16 and batch=64, subdivision=16 in the validation set.

+We found that the higher the batch, the better the f1 score and other metrics.